Derived $\ell$-adic zeta functions: -adic Cohomology

 \subsection{$\ell$-adic Sheaves}

 We now extend the above to sheaves.
 We consider schemes $X$ for which $\ell\in \Oc(X)$ is invertible.
-Mutatis mutandis, we obtain from Definition \ref{def:MLAR} a definition of MLAR projective systems of $\ell$-torsion \'etale sheaves, and the category $\Pro_{MLAR}(\Sh(X),\Z_\ell)$ of such. \begin{definition} Let $X$ be a scheme and $\ell$ a prime invertible on $X$.
-An \emph{$\ell$-adic sheaf} on $X$ is projective system $F\colon\Z_\geq\to \Sh(X;\Z)$ of \'etale sheaves of abelian groups on $X$ such that \begin{enumerate} \item the sheaves $F_n$ are constructible for all $n$, \item $F(n)=0$ for $n<0$, and \item the map $F_{n+1}\to F_n$ induces isomorphisms
+Mutatis mutandis, we obtain from Definition \ref{def:MLAR} a definition of MLAR diagrams of $\ell$-torsion \'etale sheaves, and the category $\Pro_{MLAR}(\Sh(X),\Z_\ell)$ of such. \begin{definition} Let $X$ be a scheme and $\ell$ a prime invertible on $X$.
+An \emph{$\ell$-adic sheaf} on $X$ is diagram $F\colon\Z_\geq\to \Sh(X;\Z)$ of \'etale sheaves of abelian groups on $X$ such that \begin{enumerate} \item the sheaves $F_n$ are constructible for all $n$, \item $F_n=0$ for $n<0$, and \item the map $F_{n+1}\to F_n$ induces isomorphisms

 \end{enumerate} An \emph{A--R-$\ell$-adic sheaf} is any object of $\Pro_{MLAR}(\Sh(X),\Z_\ell)$ which is isomorphic to an $\ell$-adic sheaf.
 We denote the category of A--R-$\ell$-adic sheaves by $\Sh(X;\Z_\ell)$. \end{definition}